patrickarlt/acetate-site/src/documentation/querying-pages.md

 The `acetate.query` function takes 5 arguments.

 1. `name` - the unique `name` of this query.
 You will use this to access query results in your template.
-2. `filter` - filter all pages by either a glob pattern like `**/*` or a function that recived a `page` as an argument and returns a boolean.
-The function syntax is idential to [`Array.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+2. `filter` - filter pages with a glob pattern like `**/*`.
+This will form an inital array of pages to pass to the map function.
 3. `map` - Iterate over results from the filter and create a new array of results.
-The function is identical to [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)
+The function is identical to [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
+The results of the map will have all falsy values removed.
 4. `reduce` - Iterate over the array of results from the `map` function and return a new value.
 This funciton is eqivilant to the callback in [`Array.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
 5. `inital` - The inital value to pass into the reduce function.